ruch798/Movies-and-TV-shows/README.md

 ## Content ##
 The dataset is an amalgamation of:
-- data that was scraped from Reelgood.com, which comprised a comprehensive list of movies available on various streaming platforms
+- data that was scraped, which comprised a comprehensive list of movies available on various streaming platforms
 - IMDb dataset

 ## Inspiration ##